c-luu/c-luu.github.io/_drafts/tcb-untrusty.md

 1. Segmentation- Variable sized, logical units of an address space.
 2. Pages- The result of splitting up a segment.
 Is fix-sized.
 3. Logical address- E.g. virtual address.
 Consists of a segment number, page number, and page offset,
 4. Descriptor tables (DT)- E.g. page tables?
-Where a Global DT (GDT) is maintained by the TCB and Local DT (LDT) is maintained by each process.
+Where a Global DT (GDT) is maintained by the TCB and Local DT (LDT) is maintained by each user-process.

 # Isolation
 As noted in the TCB design principles summary, it is important that the TCB is _isolated_ from untrustworthy code.
 This can be achieved at a few levels in the system.